spicysomtam/aws-openvpn/README.md

 This is ultimatly designed to run as a Jenkins pipeline so I can spin up a VPN whenever I want, and then tear it down when done, thus not consuming the AWS Free Tier resources.
 It takes about a minute to deploy, so if fired from a Jenkins job thats pretty reasonable.

+This was designed to be a backup to my home OpenVPN server, which may become unavailable.
+Thus the need to be able to spin up an alternative at short notice.

 This was developed with terraform 0.15/1.0.

 Credit to [angristan/openvpn-install](https://github.com/angristan/openvpn-install) for his install script that make the OpenVPN install and client setup a breeze.